 A couple needs to learn to be open, listening, and patient in order to fully understand one another’s sexual needs.
 This takes courage and vulnerability.
 It’s one thing to talk about sex in a general way, but to talk about preferences, timing, what’s missing, what you might desire — that’s no easy task.
 It’s important to be open about what you’re expecting because many times people go on disappointed about their sexual experience but have never communicated to their spouse what they’re really looking for.
 Share what you feel you are needing.

-Now, if your sexual appetite has been influenced by exposure to pornography or some other inappropriate sexual experiences along the line, that likely isn’t a good template of what you are looking for in marital sexuality.
+Now, if your sexual appetite has been influenced by exposure to pornography or some other inappropriate sexual experiences along the line, that likely isn’t a good template of what to look for in marital sexuality.
 Many relationships have gone downhill because the spouse is expected to perform along the lines of something their mate saw in a pornographic movie or magazine.
 We’ll talk more about sexual variation later.
 For now, live your own fantasy with your spouse – not someone else’s.

 Variety is both spicy and dicey